vipulnaik/working-drafts/ark/arithmetic-of-density.md

 The residue analysis gives six different δ₀, one per class.
 It is worth collapsing them into a single number that should hold everywhere, even at the cost of being loose.

-**Where the floor lives.** The worst class is **n ≡ 11 (mod 12)**, the only one carrying both local obstructions, with cap 0.05051. `ladder_verify.py` computes for each n the best density achievable by the three families of §2, scanning the block size over a window wide enough to contain every balance point, x ∈ [0.10, 0.55].
+**Where the floor lives.** The worst class is **n ≡ 11 (mod 12)**, the only one carrying both local obstructions, with δ₀ = 0.05051 — and every value that has ever set the running floor has been in it. `ladder_verify.py` computes for each n the best density achievable by the three families of §2, scanning the block size over a window wide enough to contain every balance point, x ∈ [0.10, 0.55].
 Over all composite non-prime-power **n ≤ 10⁶** (68 minutes) the smallest value is

 > **δ ≥ 0.02504, at n = 3239**,